Polaris: Polynesia

+A Hawaiian name for this star, used by the Polynesian Voyaging Society, is Hōkūpa‘a meaning "fixed star".

 In popular culture

-Polaris is depicted in the flag and coat of arms of the Canadian Inuit territory of Nunavut, the flag of the U.S. states of Alaska and Minnesota, and the flag of the U.S. city of Duluth, Minnesota.
+Polaris is depicted in the flag and coat of arms of the Canadian Inuit territory of Nunavut, the flag of the U.S. states of Alaska, Maine, and Minnesota, and the flag of the U.S. city of Duluth, Minnesota.